 There are a variety of federal, state and local financial incentives available to property owners who renovate in a historically sensitive manner.
 Please click here to find more information about the programs available.

-The River Forest Historic Preservation Commission supports and encourages homeowners, builders and other professionals who help preserve the historic character of our Village.
-An awards program was established by the Commission in 2009 in order to support these efforts.
+The River Forest Historic Preservation Commission (HPC) supports and encourages homeowners, builders and other professionals who help preserve the historic character of our Village.
+An awards program was established by the Commission in 2009 in order to support these efforts, and the HPC is currently accepting applications for the 2015 Historic Preservation Awards.
+Nominations must be received on or before May 29, 2015.
+For more information and to complete the nomination form click here.